DimakatsoMahlodi/cleaning-the-dataset/README.md

 ### Discussion:

 Data cleaning is one of the most important and time-consuming stages in any data science workflow.
 It transforms raw, messy data into a reliable and consistent format suitable for analysis or modeling.
 The process is not just about “fixing errors” — it involves making judgment calls, balancing data quality with preserving useful information.

-### Why Data Cleaning Matters

-Raw data often contains missing values, duplicates, outliers, or inconsistencies that can distort results.

-Clean data improves model accuracy, reliability of insights, and reproducibility of research.

-In some domains (health, finance, environment), poor cleaning decisions can lead to serious misinterpretations.

 ## Conclusion